Hunting Laws, Regulations & Information

 The 15-member Forever Wild Board reviews all nominated tracts for purchase and establishes a priority purchase authorization.
 The Forever Wild Program will allow a steady acquisition effort to build a public land base to meet the needs of Alabama citizens and provide natural resource protection and management to accommodate hunters, hikers, campers and other outdoor recreationists.
 For further information, contact the Lands Division at (334) 242-3484 (see Sport Fishing & Hunting Laws & Regulations).

 NONGAME WILDLIFE PROGRAM

 Since 1984, the Nongame Wildlife Program has been charged with the conservation of the nongame animals of this state—animals that are neither caught, hunted nor trapped.
 With over 900 nongame vertebrate species of animals native to this state, as well as thousands more invertebrates such as butterflies, crayfish, mussels and snails, this is a formidable task indeed.
 Funding for the Nongame Wildlife Program does not include any state general funds—not a penny of taxpayer dollars.
 Conservationists support the program through the nongame checkoff on state tax returns, direct donations, and from hunting license and wildlife heritage license fees.

-Many hunters travel to and from their hunting area, tree stand, or blind just before dawn and after dusk.
 It is recommended that hunters use a small pen light while traveling to and from their stands or hunting area.
-A small red flashing light can be purchased that pins to a hat or other visible area.
-Use of a small light will help with the problem of identification of hunters during low light condition.
 This recommendation does not legalize the use of lights to hunt game animals.